 Grief Stones, Jewish Community Center of SF, San Francisco, CA

-Grief Stones, Tent of Mourning Actifest, The Shalom Institute, Berkely, CA
+Grief Stones, Tent of Mourning Actifest, The Shalom Institute, Berkeley, CA

 The Vibration Portal, Cranbrook Academy of Art, Bloomfield Hills, MI